Interested in becoming an Amadeus Guardian?

 Please see below to find out who is available to guardian and how the program works.

-We are currently looking for applications
+We are currently looking for applications!

-BUT FIRST!
 Please view the FAQ's section below to understand how our guardian program works.

 Frequently Asked Questions

 Becoming a guardian is a great way to get a puppy, especially if buying a puppy is a little out of the budget.

 For you, being a guardian to an Amadeus puppy means you do not have to commit to a lot of the costs that come along with having a puppy.
 For us, being a guardian to our dogs is important because it means that the puppy gets to grow up and live in a family/home environment without staying cooped up in a kennel and he/she receives the attention and training they deserve.
 We want our dogs to be treated as pets first and this is why we have set up our guardian program.

 What costs is the breeder responsible for?

 The breeder is responsible for paying the purchase price of the puppy ($2000-$4500), vaccinations, microchipping, grooming services, boarding, genetic testing, health clearances, breeding supplies/expenses, and the spay/neuter procedure cost.

 What costs am I responsible for?

 The guardian is responsible for providing the food (the breeder's approval), treats, any city licencing needed for your area, supplies (crate, dishes, leash, collar, beds, etc.) and parasite control.
 Thats it!